auxiliarywits/auxiliarywits.github.io/_posts/2022-12-26-mountain-is-not-mountain.md

 You may find that even simple questions become difficult to answer.
 When asked 'What is a mountain?' you may find yourself responding with something like “I'm not sure, it depends.”

 As our understanding improves over time, we may begin to view the mountain as a mountain once again.
 However, this shift in perspective is not a return to the starting point; rather, it's about approaching the situation with a renewed sense of clarity and appreciation.
 Your extensive knowledge of mountains will not distract you from enjoying the beautiful view because it has seeped into your mind[^1].
-This casual and relaxed attitude of a seasoned individual is often difficult to distinguish from that of a beginner[^2].
+The relaxed and nonchalant attitude of a seasoned individual may be similar to the beginner. [^2][^3].

 <figure>
 <p align="center">